 Their intelligence quotient was just below that of the German Shepherd.
 On the other hand, the level of aggression in Brazilian Mastiffs came after that of the Doberman Pinscher.

-Is my pooch dangerous or is it aggressive?
+Is my dog dangerous, or is it aggressive?
 Do the two things refer to the same trait?

-They really don’t.
-Even though many incidents will report the damage a dog causes, they label it simultaneously dangerous and aggressive.
+They don’t.
+Even though many incidents report the damage a dog causes, they label it simultaneously dangerous and aggressive.
 But here’s the thing: you cannot always compare these two traits.
 The small dog syndrome makes it more likely for a small-sized canine to possess more aggressive tendencies.
-However, you will rarely see them on the news or on lists of most aggressive dog breeds.
+However, you will rarely see them on the news, or lists of most aggressive dog breeds.
 Why is that?